myfriendtae/VBA-consolidating-files/README.md

 # Data Structure
 Each file in the 'test folder' has the temperature, pH and dO<sup>2</sup> concentration.

-# Result
+# Instruction
 When the user click the 'Import Data' button, a multiple of files in the 'test' folder can be selected to import, and then an example file will be open.
 After that, the user can select a column range that they want to summarise, without the header - for example, "$B$3:$B$6".
-The summary folder will automatically collect the data in the selected files and analyse them by showing the summarised data in the 'Data' sheet.
+The summary folder will automatically collect and analyse data in the those files.
 The 'Reset' button will delete all the data in the sheet.

+# Codes
 ```VB
 Option Explicit
 Option Base 1